 The worst time for an organization to discover a lack of risk management preparedness is during the risk event itself.
-Unfortunately, there are a number of events impacting large, well-known organizations that seem to suggest that management was ill-prepared to navigate the risk event, causing tremendous brand and reputational harm.
+Unfortunately, there have been a number of events impacting large, well-known organizations that seem to suggest that management was ill-prepared to navigate the risk event, causing tremendous brand and reputational harm.
 While a robust enterprise-wide risk management process cannot be expected to prevent all types of risks that might emerge, organizations that invest time and resources in engaging senior executives and boards in more robust risk management discussions and dialogue on an ongoing basis find that they are in a better position to deal with a significant risk event should one emerge.

-- How confident are senior executives in their ability to navigate a significant risk event?
+- To what extent is the organization's risk management process helping to strengthen the organization's resiliency by preparing for the reality that disruption is inevitable? - How confident are senior executives in their ability to navigate a significant risk event?
 What is the basis for that confidence? - To what extent might management be "blindsided" by unexpected risk events?
 How vulnerable is the organization to blind-spots similar to those that led to other organizations' risk management failures? - Does management and the board have a detailed "playbook" of how they will respond should one of the organization's top risk exposures emerge in a significant way? - To what extent is the entity prepared to navigate a risk event that has gone viral over social medial platforms?